A Guide to Japanese toilets

 By default, the water spray is at body temperature while drying temperature is slightly warmer, as for the seat, it is well over 30°C.

 As early as the 1980’s, the Japanese started promoting the hygienic benefits of these sprays in a TV commercial with the following script:

 Ladies and Gentlemen, when your hands are dirty, what you do is wash them with water, right?
 Nobody would ever consider cleansing their hands by wiping them with paper, would they?

 Why not?
 Because paper is no good for cleansing!
 And the same applies to your bottom!

 “Your bottom too wants to be washed clean.”

-Keeping abreast of an increasingly connected environment, Japanese manufacturers have announced the launch of new models of washlets complete with health sensors for urine and stools analysis, heart rate, body fat, blood sugar and blood pressure monitoring, etc. They could even be programmed to send doctors notifications (through Wi-Fi) in case of abnormal reports.
+Keeping abreast of an increasingly connected environment, Japanese manufacturers have announced the launch of new models of washlets enhanced with health sensors for urine and stools analysis, heart rate, body fat, blood sugar and blood pressure monitoring, etc. They could even be programmed to send doctors notifications (through Wi-Fi) in case of abnormal reports.